GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 ![Sum to group time series](screenshots/17.sum_group.png)

-I went back to the *http://localhost:8081/* and generated some traffic, and I checked what happened in the last 5 minutes.
+I went back to the *http://localhost:8081/* then generated some traffic, and I checked what happened in the last 5 minutes.

 <img width="875" alt="Click the time picker, and select Last 5 minutes." src="https://user-images.githubusercontent.com/77804552/130475984-d883ee38-9bfd-48f3-9a8d-cfabf6f97725.png">

-After that I tried to change the **group by** with another label like status_code and istance .
+After that, I tried to change the **group by** with another label like status_code and istance .

 <img width="849" alt="Try other labels" src="https://user-images.githubusercontent.com/77804552/130477087-8ab0915f-6eb7-4410-99b3-0bfa6c851782.png">
 <img width="889" alt="Try other labels again" src="https://user-images.githubusercontent.com/77804552/130477099-4a7652e6-e649-4a00-94be-e7bd76920f2b.png">